-- Never drive an ATV under the influence of drugs and/or alcohol.
+- Never drive an ATV under the influence of drugs or alcohol.

-- Make sure that you have at least one working communications device with you when you drive or ride in an ATV so that you can call for help in an emergency.
+- Make sure that you have at least one working communications device with you when you drive or ride an ATV so you can call for help in an emergency.

 Get Your ATV Injury Case Evaluated for Free